-Students must apply to the School of Education, Human Performance, and Health for admission to the professional program, which covers the junior and senior years.
-The professional program application form may be obtained online from the School of Education, Human Performance, and Health webpage and must be filed in that office in accordance with posted deadlines.
+Students must apply to the School of Education, Human Performance, and Health for admission to the Professional Program, which is completed during the junior and senior years.
+The Professional Program application form may be obtained online from the School of Education, Human Performance, and Health webpage and must be filed in that office in accordance with posted deadlines.

-Admission of applicants is based on individual consideration.
+Admission of applicants is based on individual consideration and Professional Program requirements.
 Each applicant must fulfill the following requirements:

-- completion of English U101 and U102 and Speech U201 and Speech U201R or their equivalent with grades C or better; - successful completion of prerequisites for MATH 120 or MATH 121, depending on major; - successful completion of EDFO U200: Teacher Education Colloquium; - grade of C or better in support courses completed; - overall GPA of at least 2.75 on at least 60 hours earned; - the achievement of passing scores on the PRAXIS CORE or a South Carolina State Board of Education approved score on the SAT or ACT examination; - completed the professional program application in full - Standards for Professional Conduct & Dispositions form signed - two satisfactory recommendations with one coming from the general faculty and one from the School of Education, Human Performance, and Health faculty; and - personal affirmation of non-criminal background - provided a "cleared" TB test (within 12 months of application) - provided a current SLED check - provided a current National Sex Offender Registry check indicating "No records found"
+- completion of ENGL U101 and U102 and SPCH U201 or their equivalent with grades C or better; - successful completion of EDFO U200: Teacher Education Colloquium; • - completion of EDFO U210 with a grade of C or better; - overall GPA of at least 2.75 on at least 60 hours earned: - the achievement of passing scores on the PRAXIS CORE or a South Carolina State Board of Education approved score on the SAT or ACT examination; - completed the Professional Program application in full; - Standards for Professional Conduct & Dispositions form signed; - two satisfactory recommendations with one written by a School of Education, Human Performance, and Health faculty member and the other one written by a general faculty member; - submitted personal affirmation of non-criminal background; • - provided a "cleared" TB test (within 12 months of application); • - provided a current SLED check; and - provided a current National Sex Offender Registry check indicating "No records found."